jnigri/essays/content/How to learn a new language?.md

 Then read the standard library from cover to cover.

 Don't stop for too long if you don't understand something.
-Yes it's going to be hard and tenuous.
+Yes it's going to be hard and tedious.
 Yes it won't make you an expert immediately.
 This is a first step where your brain will index what's most likely the source of truth for this language.